hyperledger/indy-hipe/text/protocols/template.md

 ### "Roles" under "Tutorial"

-This is the next subsection.
-It gives a formal name to the roles in the protocol, says who and how many can play each role, and describes constraints associated with those roles (e.g., "You can only issue a credential if you have a DID on the public ledger").
+The "Roles" subsection comes next in a protocol HIPE.
+It gives a formal name to each role in the protocol, says who and how many can play each role, and describes constraints associated with those roles (e.g., "You can only issue a credential if you have a DID on the public ledger").
 The issue of qualification for roles can also be explored (e.g., "The holder of the credential must be known to the issuer").

 The formal names for each role are important because they are used when [agents discover one another's capabilities](